kaizhiyu/staticanalysers/README.md

 - [ ] `toString` using `org.apache.commons.lang3.builder.ToStringBuilder` with a different style than `SHORT_PREFIX_STYLE`
 - [ ] `toString` creating long representations probably not suitable for logging in info level

+ ## Todos

+ - [ ] Make configurable which analyses to run
+ - [ ] Smart order of running analyses, this would allow to reuse caches of parsed files and already resolved symbols